Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable2.md

 # Deliverable 2

-For this week, completing a syllabus quiz, you'll be creating a team attendance sheet, documenting the state of existing hardware you have recieved and going through the preliminary setup for the Raspberry Pi hardware.
+For this week, completing a syllabus quiz, documenting the state of existing hardware you have recieved and going through the preliminary setup for the Raspberry Pi hardware.

 Right now would also be a good time to read through the rules for the project outlined [in the README](../README.md) for this repository.